MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 ## Supported destinations

-Fabric event streams supports the following destinations.
+Fabric event streams support the following destinations.
 Use links in the table to navigate to articles about how to add specific destinations.

 [!INCLUDE [select-view](./includes/select-view.md)]